deckhouse/virtualization/docs/EXAMPLES.md

 # linux-vm   Running   node-name-x   10.111.1.23
 ```

-After creation, the virtual machine will automatically obtain an IP address from the range specified in the module settings (`vmCIDRs` block).
+After creation, the virtual machine will automatically obtain an IP address from the range specified in the module settings (`virtualMachineCIDRs` block).

 If we want to bind a specific IP address for the machine before it is started, the following steps must be performed: